ldaptools/ldaptools-bundle/Resources/doc/LDAP-Authentication-Provider.md

         guard:
             # This is the entry point/start path route name for the RedirectResponse of the Guard component
             start_path: 'login'
+            default_target_path: '/'
+            always_use_target_path: false
+            target_path_parameter: '_target_path'
+            use_referrer: false
+            failure_path: null
+            failure_forward: false
+            failure_path_parameter: '_failure_path'
 ```

+## Guard Redirection

+Due to the way the Guard is currently designed in Symfony, the redirection settings are handled through config options
+here.
+While this does not allow for firewall specific redirection settings, you can get more fine-grained by hooking into
+events.

+On authentication success the Guard will trigger the event `ldap_tools_bundle.login.handler.success`.
+You can inspect the
+request, firewall provider name, token, etc and then use the `setResponse()` method of the event to control the redirect.
+You can do the same thing for failures in the `ldap_tools_bundle.login.handler.failure` event.

 ## Hide/Show Detailed Login Errors